-Rams to place CB Aqib Talib, LG Joe Noteboom on IR
+Rams’ CB Aqib Talib, LG Joe Noteboom headed to IR

 “We expect Troy to fill in perfectly,” defensive end Michael Brockers said Monday.
 “He’s a guy who kind of filled in for Lib last year when Lib went out with the ankle injury, and we still continued to roll.
 So we knew with him stepping in we were comfortable, and nobody flinched.
 Nobody thought any differently because we knew that he could come in there and play.
 He’s started before.”

-Noteboom was replaced by rookie Jamil Demby, who has played in all five games this season after spending the past two seasons on the practice squad for the Detroit Lions and Rams.
+Noteboom was replaced by rookie Jamil Demby, who has played in all six games this season.
 McVay said the Rams would fill the starting role in-house with either Demby or David Edwards, but would consider adding a veteran for depth.

 McVay also said safety John Johnson III is being evaluated for a right shoulder injury.
 Johnson will get an MRI, and McVay said it was possible he could miss the game at Atlanta on Sunday.